 Latitude - The Tropic of Cancer passes through the central part of India from the Rann of Kutch in the west to Mizoram in the east.
 Thus half of India (northern part) falls in the subtropical and half (southern part) tropical region.

 Because the southern part of India is located near the equator.
-Hence, low temperatures are found here with high temperature throughout the year.
+Hence, low temperatures are found here with high temperatures throughout the year.
 Whereas the northern part of India is away from the equator, it has an uneven climate with more daily, annual warming.

 Himalaya Mountains / Elevation - The Himalayan Mountains are located in the northern part of India with an average elevation of 6000 meters.
 The Himalayas play an effective climate divide in India.
-The high mountain ranges of the Himalayas prevent the cold winds coming from Central Asia to the Indian subcontinent, hence the Himalayas cause India to have less cold than in Central Asia, and similarly the Himalayan monsoon winds can also prevent rain in the subcontinent.
+The high mountain ranges of the Himalayas prevent the cold winds from coming from Central Asia to the Indian subcontinent, hence the Himalayas cause India to have less cold than in Central Asia, and similarly, the Himalayan monsoon winds can also prevent rain in the subcontinent.
 It is made.

 Distance from the coastline - Due to the long coastline in the southern part of India, there is not much asymmetry in the climate in the coastal states.
 This is the reason why you must have seen that the people living on the Mumbai and Konkan coast have temperature fluctuations and weather changes.
-Can't experience because there is almost the same weather throughout the year.
+Can't experience it because there is almost the same weather throughout the year.
 While talking about the states located in the northern parts, there is a lot of variation in the weather here.
 And the people living here experience different temperatures in different seasons, so as the distance from the sea increases, the temperature disparity increases.

 So We have learned about the factors that affect the climate of India.
 We have read above how the climate of India is affected by the winds coming from the north and the south.
-Let us know that the winds in the northern and southern hemisphere are Coriolis.
+Let us know that the winds in the northern and southern hemispheres are Coriolis.

 The effect of this force causes winds to be deflected to the right in the northern hemisphere and to the left in the southern hemisphere.
 This is called the rule of feral.
 Or it can also be said that these winds are counterclockwise in the northern hemisphere.
 In and in the southern hemisphere.